 The Consumer Expenditure Surveys (CE) program provides data for the following geographic areas: National, regions, divisions, selected States, selected Metropolitan Statistical Areas (MSAs), and by Population Size of Area.
 See the categories in Table 1 for information on what data are available for the geographic areas.

 In order to protect respondent confidentiality, CE public data cannot provide additional geographic details, including Census tracts, Census blocks, or zip codes.
 Note that the CE sample only includes a subset of states.

+The PUMD provides the variable State to identify the states.
 As of December 2017, the CE program provides experimental weights that allow for statistically valid computation of selected states.
-Please see the PUMD documentation for further information on state identifiers and the experimental research products page for access to the current experimental weighting files for selected states.
+Please see the PUMD documentation for further information on state identifiers for access to the current experimental weighting files for selected states.
 Please note that for confidentiality reasons some state codes have been suppressed for some or all sampled consumer units in that state.

-Metropolitan Statistical Areas (MSAs) are areas with a high population density and close economic ties throughout, and are included in the CE survey's sample desgin as Primary Sampling Units (PSUs).
+Metropolitan Statistical Areas (MSAs) are areas with a high population density and close economic ties throughout, and are included in the CE survey's sample design as Primary Sampling Units (PSUs).
 Currently there are 23 MSAs for which estimates can be produced.
 The PUMD provides the variable PSU to identify the MSAs.
 MSA definitions are available on the MSA Definitions (2015-2016) page (PDF).
 MSA tables can be found here.

 Estimates for all urban CUs by different population size categories are produced.
 There are six defined population size categories.
 The PUMD provides the variable popsize to identify the population size of a primary sampling unit (PSU).
-Population size of area tables can be found here for annual calendar year tables and midyear tables.
+Population size of area tables can be found here for the annual calendar year tables and two-year tables.

-Last Modified Date: January 3, 2019
+Last Modified Date: September 18, 2023